coderefinery/DEPRECATED-git-archaeology/_episodes/01-inspecting-history.md

  mediocre idea
 ```

 Indeed!
+Thank you, Git!

 ---

 ## Finding a developer to talk to (large projects)

-- Example: you want to know who implemented a specific keyword/functionality
+Example: you want to know who implemented a specific keyword/functionality.

-- `git grep` for the keyword or screen message
+- `git grep` for the keyword or screen message.
-- Then with `git blame` find the person who introduced it
+- Then with `git blame` find the person who introduced it.
-- With `git show` check the commit that introduced the change (it could be a file rename done by someone else)
+- With `git show` check the commit that introduced the change (it could be a file rename done by someone else).
-- In the latter case check out a version prior to the move or rename and `git grep` and `git blame` there
+- In the latter case check out a version prior to the move or rename and `git grep` and `git blame` there.

 ---